2020 Legislative Session Updates

 Our main goal this session continues to be reducing greenhouse gas emissions in order to increase climate resilience and transitioning to clean renewable energy economy.

-Last session, these bills passed requiring new residential buildings and appliances sold in the state be more energy efficient which reduces energy use and greenhouse gas emissions:
+Last session, the Clean Energy Transition Act passed along with bills requiring new residential buildings and appliances sold in the state be more energy efficient , which reduces energy use and greenhouse gas emissions:

 Click on Bill # for detailed information.
 See UPDATES below.

 HB 2248/ SB 6223 Expanding equitable access to benefits of renewable energy through community solar projects.
 Provides needed resources to enhance participation, and benefits lower income communities with community solar projects.
 HB 2248 had Hearing Jan.
 16 in House Environment and Energy.
 HB 2248 scheduled for Executive session Feb.
 4. SB 6223 Had Hearing Jan.
 22, in Senate Environment, Energy & Technology.
 UPDATE: HB 2248 had hearing in House Appropriations Feb.
 10; passed in Executive session 21-10 Feb.
 11, and referred to House Rules 2 Review.

 SHB 2287 Rail Safety.
 A joint transportation committee shall oversee a consultant study on rail safety governance best practices for Washington state, both for passenger and freight, and consider the national transportation safety board’s recommendations following the 2017 accident report.
 Bill addresses significant problem of train derailments that jeopardizes lives, and can cause fires and water pollution.
 Passed out of Executive Session on Jan.
 22 (27-1) Referred to House Rules 2 review.UPDATE: SHB 2287 passed our of House 92 yeas, 4 nays, 0 absent, 2 excused on Feb.
 12 and referred to Senate Transportation.